 Amortization method, useful lives and residual lives are reviewed at the end of each financial year and adjusted, if appropriate f.
-Leases
+Leases i) Right-of-use assets

 Company as a lessee the Company applies a single recognition and measurement approach for all leases, except for short-term leases.